sinch/ios-proximity-tutorial/readme.md

 }
 ```
 As you can see, we've nested the previous if/else within another if/else.
 We first evaluate if the login segue is trying to occur by seeing if it's equal to the string 'loggedIn'.
 If that's the identifier, we further evaluate if a login has occurred to warrant the segue.
-If that isn't the identifier, we simply return YES, as there are no prerequisites for the sign-up screen.
+If that isn't the identifier, we simply return YES, as there are no prerequisites for the signup screen.
 It's important to do this because we can't let people segue to the main screen before they've signed in.
-If we were to allow this and the sign-up was not successful, our application would more than likely crash when we tried to query the current user.
+If we were to allow this and the signup was not successful, our application would more than likely crash when we tried to query the current user.

-After testing this, you will notice a small issue: Although there’s nothing wrong with the code at this point, you will see that there is no way to dismiss the keyboard when attempting to press the login/sign-up buttons, nor are the buttons visible unless the keyboard is dismissed.
+After testing this, you will notice a small issue: Although there’s nothing wrong with the code at this point, you will see that there is no way to dismiss the keyboard when attempting to press the login/signup buttons, nor are the buttons visible unless the keyboard is dismissed.
 It’s pretty simple to fix this; keep in mind that simple problems like this can make or a break an app.

 Add this method into both the loginViewController and signupViewController implementation files: